Schedule SE is the tax form used to calculate self-employment tax as part of the annual return workflow.

 It also matters because self-employment taxpayers often have to manage both business reporting and payroll-style tax consequences, which makes this schedule an important bridge term.

 Schedule SE appears when a taxpayer with self-employment activity prepares the annual Tax Return.
 It usually sits near Schedule C, Estimated Tax, and other self-employment-related tax reporting.
+It is the main form bridge between business profit and Self-Employment Tax, and it also connects to the adjustment that can affect Adjusted Gross Income.

 A freelancer reports business profit on Schedule C and then has to calculate the payroll-style tax consequence of that activity on the annual return.
 Schedule SE is the supporting form that handles that calculation path.